ubikloadpack/jmeter-docker/README.md

 ## Building the image
 * Place the entrypoint.sh file in the same folder as the Dockerfile
-* Run the command : "docker build -t jmeter ." from the folder where the Dockerfile is located The command accept three arguments to parametrize the image:
+* Run the command : "docker build -t jmeter ." from the folder where the Dockerfile is located The command accepts three arguments to parametrize the image:
     * JAVA_VERSION:
 The tag to use as the base image.
 All available tags are here : https://github.com/AdoptOpenJDK/openjdk8-binaries
     * JMETER_VERSION: